Vigilante (character): Donald Fairchild

 In the DC Rebirth miniseries Vigilante: Southland, a new Vigilante is introduced: Donald Fairchild, a former professional basketball player.
 Fairchild moonlights as a janitor and by night fights crime in Los Angeles.

 Powers and abilities

-The Vigilante is a superb hand-to-hand combatant, a brilliant marksman, and a master of the lariat.
+The Vigilante is a skilled hand-to-hand combatant, an experienced marksman, and a master of the lariat.

 Other versions

 Multiverse

 Pre-Crisis, there were both an Earth-1 and an Earth-2 Vigilante.
 Both were Greg Saunders from their respective Earths.
 Earth-1's Vigilante was shown for the first time in the pages (and cover) of the JLA issue where the superteam moved to their classic headquarters on an orbiting satellite.

 Detective Comics

 In Detective Comics #493 (August 1980) it was revealed that Greg Saunders had a nephew, Michael Carter, who became a costumed crimefighter too, the Swashbuckler.
 The Swashbuckler was created by the issue's writer, Cary Burkett, for a fanzine he published in middle school.
 Burkett said he made the Swashbuckler the nephew of the Vigilante because he did not have enough space to present the entire backstory he had created for the character in the fanzine.